alephjs/aleph.js/CONTRIBUTING.md

 4. Change code then run the examples.
 5. Push your branch to Github after all tests passed.
 6. Make a [pull request](https://github.com/alephjs/aleph.js/pulls).
-7. Marge to master branch by our maintainers.
+7. Merge to master branch by our maintainers.

 ```bash
 # ssr/development with HMR